ctschroeder/tutorials/cytoscape_tutorials/creating-network-graphs-with-cytoscape.md

 **Byp.** stands for **bypass**, and it allows you to apply a style to a group of nodes that you select.

 The **Map.** (mapping) column allows you to control the visual features of your nodes *according to their properties*.
-For example, let's say you'd like all of the films from a particular studio to appear in pink.
+  - For example, if you're using Dr. Posner's data, let's say you'd like all of the films from a particular studio to appear in pink.
 You can do that by mapping that attribute to a particular color.
 Or, let's say you'd like those nodes with more connections to appear larger.
 You can do that with the mapping control.
+  - If you're using the Programming Historian data, you can color the nodes by race or by gender of the person.

 The problem is, we don't have any of that information currently included in our network.
 So in the next tutorial, we'll look at how to load up **attributes** for our nodes.